clean-cloogle/cloogle.org/README.md

 [here](http://cloogle.org/).

 ### Current features
-- Search for function/operator/class names.
+- Search for function/operator/class member names.
 - Search for function types.

 ### How to setup